inspire-eu-validation/download-service/sos-pre-defined/at4-08-crs-observation.md

 # CRS Observation

-**Purpose**: Test that the observations may be served in different CRS.
-To download the data in a specific supported CRS it must be send as parameter in the GetObservation request.
+**Purpose**: To download the data in a specific supported CRS, this must be included as parameter in the GetObservation request.
 If the CRS is unsupported, an exception will be raised.

 **Prerequisites**